-- Any limitation defined by the equipment manufacturer applies. - The installation of anti-collision lights on control surfaces is not permitted. - Installation is only allowed on wings without any sweep angle. - The maximum mass for an installation of anti-collision lights on wings with aspect ratios below 7 is 500 g each. - The maximum mass for an installation of anti-collision lights on wings with aspect ratios above 7 is 300 g each.
+- Any limitation defined by the equipment manufacturer applies. - The No installation of anti-collision lights on control surfaces is not permitted. - Only i Installation is only allowed on wings without any sweep angle is allowed. - Installation of anti-collision lights in wings with aspect ratio above 7 is not permitted. - The maximum mass for an installation of anti-collision lights on wings with aspect ratios below 7 is 500 g each. - The maximum mass for an installation of anti-collision lights on wings with aspect ratios above 7 is 300 g each.

-Amend the AFM with an AFMS that contains or references the equipment instructions for operation, as required.
+Amend the AFM with an AFMS that containsing or referencesing the equipment instructions for operation, as required.